Dnoxal/unveil/README.md

 # Universal Reddit Consensus Search Engine

+This is for other contributers toward the project for the setup

 ## ⚙️ Requirements

 Make sure you have **Python 3.9+** installed, then install the required packages: